-The program consists of three consecutive semesters (46.5 credit hours).
-Students are also required to meet MTI's general education requirements (16 credit hours in mathematics, social science, behavioral science, English, computer applications and student success), as well as prerequisite courses such as physiology, anatomy, physics and college algebra.
+The program consists of three consecutive semesters.
+Students are also required to meet MTI's general education requirements and other prerequisite courses such as physiology, anatomy, physics and college algebra.

 In addition to the prerequisite courses, the only students accepted into the program are ARRT registered or registry-eligible radiographers.
-MTI's registrar works with the admissions counselor and the program director to evaluate transcripts
+MTI's registrar works with the admissions counselor and the program director to evaluate transcripts to assure that enrolling students meet the prerequisite requirements.